blay/blay.se/edgeryders.markdown

 background as support structure for citizen initiatives.
 The second concerns how edgeryders and institutions could find common spaces and concerns and work together.
-The third theme regard open government as an u,brella concept for a new way of working together.
+The third theme regard open government as an umbrella concept for a new way of working together.
 And the forth theme regards the idea of ’’prototyping cultures’’ as a form of participation that embraces uncertainty, adhoc decisions and experimentation.
 Finally, this section contains a part of the role of a project like Edgeryders in shaping youth policy.

-A final *section V* contains concluding remarks, a more philosophical discussion on the concept of participation and suggestions for further research.
+A final *section V* contains concluding remarks and broader discussion on the relation between youth and institutions.

 Describing Edgeryders
 =====================